toptensoftware/moe-js/readme.md

             return path.join("./views/partialViews", partialTemplateName);
         },

+        resolvePartialPathAsync: async function(partialTemplteName) {
+            // Async version of above.
+Only called on async templates
+            // and will fall back to sync version if not present },

         // Provides an opportunity to "decorate" the a model object before it's
         // passed to a partial.
         decoratePartialModel: function(model) {